friendly/nestedLogit/README.md

 ### Specifying dichotomies

-The essential idea here is to have a simple notation expressing a dichotomy amongst response levels, like `{{A, B}, {C, D}}`, and then a way to specify a collection of $m-1$ of these that can be used productively in data analysis and visualization.
+The essential idea here is to have a simple notation expressing a dichotomy among response levels, like `{{A, B}, {C, D}}`, and then a way to specify a collection of $m-1$ of these that can be used productively in data analysis and visualization.

 In the `nestedLogit` package these can be specified using helper
 functions: